top of page

 Storytelling Basecamp combines both in-person and online sessions to help participants develop their storytelling voices, build confidence, and connect with others through shared experiences.

-Over the course of two months, participants will engage in a series of workshops led by experienced trainers.
-These sessions offer space to explore personal narratives, sharpen communication skills, and prepare for future public storytelling opportunities.
+Between May 2025 and July 2025, participants engaged in a in a series of workshops led by experienced trainers.
+These sessions offered space to explore personal narratives, sharpen communication skills, and prepare for future public storytelling opportunities.

 Training Schedule:

-• July to September 2025 – Storytelling mentoring sessions (Participants will work individually or in small groups, with guidance from mentors from the NWC or partner networks.)
+July to September 2025 – Storytelling mentoring sessions (Participants work individually or in small groups, with guidance from mentors from the NWC or partner networks.)

-• Saturday, 4 October 2025 (Date to be confirmed) – Storytelling for Solidarity - Public performances by participants followed by a dialogue and exchange session.
+Saturday, November 1 2025 – Storytelling for Solidarity - Public performances by participants followed by a dialogue and exchange session.

 Copy of Storytelling Basecamp Info Session (1).png